DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Ctrl F2: Kill HUD (for screenshots.
 Don't try the menu while the HUD is killed ;-)

+- Ctrl Shift F2: Kill lens grit (for 3D screenshots, especially when using the 1st person camera with the scratch grit pattern)

 Note about anti-cheat software
 ------------------------------
 This game uses anti-cheat software that is running even while in single player.